Tour stops: how to create amazing explanations?

 Thanks to this post, you will be able to create a guided tour in just 4 key steps.
 Thanks to the following table of content, you can go to the section that really interest you.
 However, if you're starting from zero, we recommend you reading this post ...

-• How to create/update a tour schedule?
+• How to create/update a new schedule for my tour?

 • An interactive tour: how to get travelers involved?
 (VIDEO)